+GOAL 4

-GOAL 3 - Achieve success through relationships
+Achieve success through relationships

-Objective 3.1

-Build relationships

-and understanding

-of roles with clients
+Build relationships and understanding of roles with clients and stakeholders to support improved service

-and stakeholders

-to support

-improved service

 Assessment - There are no specific performance measures for this goal, however, the PGT plans to achieve its mandate through working with others including clients, their friends and families, organizations with statutory authority and a wide range of professional and organizational service providers.
-This includes participating in government wide and government/community initiatives as documented in this report (see pages 34-36).
+This includes participating in government wide and government/community initiatives as documented in this report (see pages 40-41).

-REPORTS ON INDIVIDUAL PERFORMANCE MEASURES GOAL 4 - Demonstrate accountability and transparency
+Demonstrate accountability and transparency

-Objective 4.1 Provide meaningful information to clients, stakeholders and the public
+Provide meaningful information to clients, stakeholders and the public

 Assessment - All of the specific performance measures described under the previous goals also relate to this goal.
 In addition, the PGT is approaching this goal by responding to a large number of strategic and operational factors.
-Implementing supportive information technology, particularly further operationalizing the trust accounting system and securing a new document management system are two major strategic approaches.
-The PGT has a strong accountability framework that includes an Enterprise Risk Management Framework (see pages 44-45) and independently audited public reporting on performance and operations (see pages 70-106).
+Implementing supportive information technology, particularly further implementing a new document management system is a major strategic approach.
+The PGT has a strong accountability framework that includes an Enterprise Risk Management Framework (see pages 50-51) and independently audited public reporting on performance and operations (see pages 78-117).

-REPORTS ON INDIVIDUAL PERFORMANCE MEASURES GOAL 5 - Engage and empower staff
+Engage and empower staff